Configuring your service for development

-- After you define your preferred settings, you can click Run.
+- After you define your preferred settings, run your service by clicking Run.

 Monitor the status of your deployment in the output window.

-Once completed, you can view your running service by following the URL displayed in the output window.
+After deployment is complete, you can view your running service by opening the URL displayed in the output window.

-Switch to the detailed Cloud Run view within the output window to view verbose logs.
+To view verbose logs, switch to the detailed Cloud Run view within the output window.

-After your session completes, additional contextual menu options are available to monitor your application and its resources via the Cloud Code status bar, including:
+After your session completes, additional contextual menu options are available to monitor your application and its resources using the Cloud Code status bar, including: